 The KettleCharge comes with a heat-proof extension cord; plug that into the kettle, then connect your standard cable to the other end to keep it safely away from the stove.
 Then plug in your device and the KettleCharge will deliver up to 5 volts and 2 amps, for a total power output of up to 10 watts.

-The problem is the “up to”, because as BioLite state, output depends on the strength of the heat source.
+The problem is the “up to”, because as a BioLite state, output depends on the strength of the heat source.
 To get the full 10 watts you’ll need a powerful stove but if you have one it should charge your devices as fast as a power outlet.

 A simple gas stove might deliver less than half as much power, though.
-If you’re planning to keep multiple devices fully charged the KettleCharge is going to struggle to keep up – it will do it, but you’ll get through a lot of fuel and spend plenty time boiling water you don’t really need.
+If you’re planning to keep multiple devices fully charged the KettleCharge is going to struggle to keep up – it will do it, but you’ll get through a lot of fuel and spend plenty of time boiling water you don’t really need.

 On the other hand, if your main concern is being able to recharge a phone in emergencies the KettleCharge is ideal.
 Unlike a solar panel it’s independent of weather, so if your battery dies in the middle of the night and you have an urgent call to make you can quickly generate enough power to do that.

-Apart from the variable power output there are two minor issues with the KettleCharge.
-One is that, on a high heat, it tends to boil over a lot thanks to the lack of a spout.
-You can lose a lot of water while your equipment is on charge, and frequent topping up will be necessary.
+Apart from the variable power output, there are two minor issues with the KettleCharge.
+One is that, on high heat, it tends to boil over a lot thanks to the lack of a spout.
+You can lose a lot of water while your equipment is on a charge, and frequent topping up will be necessary.

 The heavy thermoelectric generator in the base also retains heat, so while a titanium kettle – or even a traditional steel one – can be packed away a couple of minutes after you take it off the stove this one is going to need a while to cool down first.
-Overall, though, it’s a well designed and effective product that does what it’s designed to do pretty well.
+Overall, though, it’s a well-designed and effective product that does what it’s designed to do pretty well.

 NOTE: A backup use case might be for folks living in remote areas with frequent power outage issues.

 Verdict: Expensive and can struggle to deliver a lot of power, but ideal for topping up batteries and very useful for emergency preparedness.
-Check out this listing for discounted pricing.